Before

 Row types, and despite hardship and temptation, almost always

-is concerned, it seems that the divide between generations is
+Finland is concerned, it seems that the divide between generations

 Of

-written by Kaurismaki, which gets to the point with devices that
+script, written by Kaurismaki, which gets to the point with

-thoroughly charm the ear.
-From words whose meanings are oddly
+devices that thoroughly charm the ear.
+From words whose meanings

-weighted, to uncommon phrase constructs, every line is delivered
+are oddly weighted, to uncommon phrase constructs, every line

-with edge and unpredictability while retaining a naturalness that
+is delivered with edge and unpredictability while retaining

-speaks to the wonderfully measured performances of Markku Peltola
+a naturalness that speaks to the wonderfully measured performances

-and the sublime Kati Outinen.
-If style is what finally distinguishes
+of Markku Peltola and the sublime Kati Outinen.
+If style is

 The

-demonstrates that a film can be philosophical and still be entertaining.
+It demonstrates that a film can be philosophical and still

 Of

-land of plenty -- to set a better example.
-After being made to
+the land of plenty -- to set a better example.
+After being

-enter into the lives of the desperate and dispossessed who have
+made to enter into the lives of the desperate and dispossessed

-been left to fend for themselves, we expect to see the worst of
+who have been left to fend for themselves, we expect to see

-them, but we don't.
-They refuse to see themselves as victims,
+the worst of them, but we don't.
+They refuse to see themselves

-a surprising fact that throws into a dubious light our own withering
+as victims, a surprising fact that throws into a dubious light

 The